DS-expert/Fake-job-prediction/README.md

 4. Results (metrics, logs, trained model) will be saved in `outputs/`.

+### 🧠 Summary of Data Exploration `notebook/01_data_exploration`

+In this notebook, we performed an initial overview and exploratory data analysis (EDA) for the Fake Job Prediction dataset.

+#### 🧩 EDA in NLP — Basic Flow

+1. Check Duplicates and Missing Values
+    - Identify incomplete or repeated entries.

+2. Analyze Class Distribution
+    - Observe label imbalance between real and fake job postings.

+3. Perform Basic Text Statistics

+    - Word count

+    - Sentence count

+    - Average word and sentence length

+    - Visualize text distributions.

+4. Term Frequency Analysis (TF Analysis)
+    - Identify the most common words using NLTK and frequency plots.

+5. Curiosity-Based Insights
+    - Compare common words in fake vs real job descriptions to detect patterns.

+#### Key Observations

+- The dataset is imbalanced — fake job postings are fewer than real ones.

+- The ' character appears frequently and needs cleaning during preprocessing.

+- Several features contain missing values.

+- Descriptions contain many stopwords, which will need filtering later.

+- There are spelling errors and punctuations that should be cleaned.

+- Common words in fake job posts:
+    ``` time, solutions, within, position, engineering, skills, project ```

+- Common words in real job posts:
+    ``` sales, client, marketing, design, product, development ```

 ## 👤 Author

     Ahmad - Student of Machine learning